usnistgov/xslt-blender/README.md

 See the [XSLT Blender Portal](https://pages.nist.gov/xslt-blender) page for the demonstrations.
 There is a single portal (maintained in XML) and a library of scripts, with each demonstration adding its own capabilities and customizations.

-Come back here to see source code for both library and demonstrations, as well as project documentation.
+This repository contains source code for both library and demonstrations, as well as project documentation.
+Projects will describe themselves both in demonstration and with their own README files.

+Also see [the project wiki](wiki:Home) for more detailed and extensive coverage.

 ## Aims and background